 \subsection{Datasets}

-The TabPFNv2 model imposes specific constraints that direct our dataset selection.
-In particular, TabPFNv2 is suitable for both regression tasks and multi-class classification tasks, but the latter is restricted to at most 10 classes.
+In our experiments, we use TabPFNv2 as one of the backbones, which imposes specific constraints that guide our dataset selection.
+In particular, TabPFNv2 is suitable for both regression tasks and multi-class classification tasks, but the latter are restricted to at most 10 classes.
 Additionally, it is designed for small-to-medium-scale datasets, requiring no more than roughly 10,000 training samples.
 As such, we select datasets that fit within these boundaries.

-We note that future developments in tabular foundation models may relax these constraints and enable experiments with a broader range of graph benchmarks.
+We note that further advances in TFMs have alleviated the 10,000-training-sample limit~\citep{TabPFNv2_5}, and error-correcting output codes~\citep{dietterich1994solving} make it possible to handle more than 10 classes even with TabPFNv2.
+However, we keep the dataset selection within these boundaries in order to evaluate a broader range of models in their default setups.

 To comprehensively assess the capabilities of our method, we construct two collections of datasets.
-The first focuses on graphs with non-textual node features, which is our primary setting, while the second contains well-known graph benchmarks with text-based node features.
-Across these datasets, our selection covers both regression and classification tasks, and includes graphs with both homophilic and heterophilic structure,\footnote{A dataset is called homophilic if edges tend to connect similar nodes (i.e., nodes with similar labels), see \citet{newman2003mixing, mironov2024revisiting} for details.} as summarized in \Cref{tab:dataset-statistics}.
+The first focuses on graphs with non-textual node features (our primary setting), while the second contains well-known graph benchmarks with text-based node features.
+Across these datasets, our selection covers both regression and classification tasks, and includes graphs with both homophilous and non-homophilous structure,\footnote{A graph is called homophilous if its edges tend to connect nodes with similar labels, see \citet{newman2003mixing, platonov2023characterizing, mironov2024revisiting} for details.} as summarized in Table~\ref{tab:dataset-statistics}.